zdadams1/datamonitor/README.md

   - type cd server to navigate to the server
   - type "npm install"
   - close terminal
-  - double click start_app.bat located in the root of the project "datamonitor/start_app.bat"

 <b><b>API key setup</b></b>
   - For weather data, you must obtain a key from https://api.openweathermap.org and edit the server.js file in 2 places.
 It is located in datamonitor/server/server.js.
 You must enter your key on line 39